-Size of Language Group Recommended Provision of Assistance 1,000 or more in the eligible population in the market area or among current beneficiaries.
-Translated vital documents.
+https://kydlgweb.ky.gov/Documen ts/CDBG_cities/2021%20DLG%20L anguage%20Access%20Plan.pdf area or among current beneficiaries.
 More than 5% of the eligible population or beneficiaries and more than 50 in number.
 Translated vital documents.
 More than 5% of the eligible population or beneficiaries and 50 or less in number.
-Translated written notice of right to receive free ora interpretation of documents.
+Translated written notice of right to receive free oral interpretation of documents.
 5% or less of the eligible population or beneficiaries and less than 1,000 in number.
 No written translation is required.